 " If the angels in heaven really sing, please let them do it like Nassief.
 Her voice combines the best of two worlds: It has bel canto size, warmth and height, and yet is svelte, with a youthful sparkle." - So wrote the Leipziger Volkszeitung when Kelley Nassief sang Elijah with the Gewandhausorchester and Kurt Masur on the occasion of the sesquicentennial of Mendelssohn's death.

-Kelley Nassief's critically acclaimed and exquisite performances on symphonic stages across the globe have established her as one of the world's leading concert and recital artists.
-She has performed with such conductors as Kurt Masur, Michael Tilson Thomas, Charles Dutois, Julius Rudel, Marin Alsop, Joann Falletta, Seiji Ozawa, Hans Vonk, Neemi Jarvi, Carlos Prieto, Yeol Levi, and Miguel Harth Bedoya.
-Some orchestras Miss Nassief has performed with include: The New York Philharmonic, L'Orchestre de Paris, Dresden Philharmonic, The National Symphony, The Royal Flemish Philharminic, Chicago Symphony, Philadelphia Symphony, Radio France, La Verdi Orchestra in Milan, Real Orquesta Sinfónica de Sevilla, Spain, Tanglewood, and Houston Symphony.
+Miss Nassief's critically acclaimed and exquisite performances on symphonic and operatic stages across the globe have established her as one of the world's leading artists.
+She has performed with such conductors as Kurt Masur, Michael Tilson Thomas, Charles Dutois, Julius Rudel, Marin Alsop, Joann Falletta, Sir Colin Davis, Seiji Ozawa, Hans Vonk, Neemi Jarvi, Carlos Prieto, Yeol Levi, and Miguel Harth Bedoya.
+Some orchestras Miss Nassief has performed with include: The New York Philharmonic, L'Orchestre de Paris, Dresden Philharmonic, Israel Philharmonic, The National Symphony, The Royal Flemish Philharminic, Chicago Symphony, Philadelphia Symphony, Radio France, São Paulo State Symphony, The National Symphony Orchestra of Costa Rica, Mexico City Philharmonic, Xalapa Symphony, La Verdi Orchestra in Milan, Real Orquesta Sinfónica de Sevilla, The Tanglewood Festival Orchestra, and Houston Symphony.
 Miss Nassief continues to perform in concert and recital venues internationally.

 Kelley Nassief was named a winner of the Metropolitan Opera National Council Auditions, was awarded a Sullivan Foundation Grant, is a Laureate of the Leonard Bernstein Jerusalem International Oratorio and Song Competition, and received a Richard Tucker Career Grant.

-Miss Nassief is a member of NATS, VF, NOA, NYSTA, NAfME, CMS, and AGMA.
-She holds a Masters Degree in Vocal Pedagogy from Westminster Choir College, and a Bachelors of Music from Portland State University.
+Miss Nassief is a member of Opera America, NOA, NATS, VF, NAfME, and AGMA.
+She holds a Masters Degree in Vocal Pedagogy from Westminster Choir College with additional studies in voice disorders, and a Bachelor of Music from Portland State University.